opencitations/ramose/README.md

 ```

 In addition, it is possible to run multiple functions sequentially by concatenating them with `"-->"` in the API specification document.
 In this case the output of the function `f_i` will becomes the input result table of the function `f_i+1`.

+The postprocess function should output a tuple containing the result and whether the function needs to return the type of values in the result.

 ## Run RAMOSE